BrettBlox/movie-search/README.md

 more proficient with styled-components.

 It has also been awhile since I have used Jest.
-My tests were failing at first, but luckily my custom context hooks informed me that I needed to bring in both context providers into my test files to wrap the components I was testing.
+My tests were failing at first, but luckily my custom context hooks threw errors which informed me that I needed to bring in both context providers into my test files to wrap the components I was testing.
 I'm sure there is a better way, and I look forward to getting my Jest and testing skills polished and sharp.

 ## Reasoning Behind Design Decisions